BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 1. Do not save files in your Home folder:
     "/home/USER_ID/".

 2. Regularly clean your Trash folder.
-If your disk use goes over the quota you will be prevented to login.
+If your disk use goes over the quota you will be prevented from login.
 In the Terminal type: rm -rf ~/.local/share/Trash/*